-We can approximate that the overall impact of a CIC on the economy is proportional to its circulation rate times its total market capitalization, i.e. Impact ~= Velocity\(CIC\Supply \ Exchange\rate).
-Based on the arguments below and typical usage we should see a cycle of states where CICs start with an exchange rate of 1:1 with its reserve (such as National Currency based Stable Coin DAI) followed by the exchange rate moving in either direction.
+We can approximate that the overall impact of a CIC on the economy is proportional to its circulation rate times its total market capitalization, i.e. Impact ~= Velocity\(CIC Supply \ Exchange rate).
+Based on the arguments below and typical usage we should see a cycle of states where CICs start with an exchange rate of 1:1 with its reserve (such as National Currency based Stable Coin or a pure network token) followed by the exchange rate moving in either direction.
 If seen as an investment opportunity and more reserves are added and more CIC tokens are created (as shares of those added reserves) then the exchange rate will increase.

 A typical share price of a company is based on capital assets, augmented by investors' expectations.
-Instead, with a CIC your share price (exchange rate) is based on known underlying reserves Exchange

-Rate P = L \ Reserve / Supply (L is our leverage as a variable on the smart contract L = 1/F below) and thebonding curve equations as originally defined by Bancor's smart contract:
+Instead, with a CIC your share price (exchange rate) is based on known underlying reserves Exchange Rate P = L \ Reserve / Supply (L is our leverage as a variable on the smart contract L = 1/F below) and the bonding curve equations as originally defined by Bancor's smart contract: